urielmagtibay/DATAPRE-MCO3/README.md

 # DATAPRE-MCO3

+## Data Set for Average Temperature of Cities
+The data set for average temperature of cities was gathered from Kaggle website.

-### I. Data Dictionary for Average Temperature of Cities dataset
+#### I. Data Dictionary for Average Temperature of Cities dataset

 |Variable |	Definition	| Dtype |
 |---------|---------------------|-------|